(Updated April 2021)

 Information for Visitors

-(Please note that during the National Lockdown, only essential contractors will be permitted access to the school site.
-Visits for prospective parents will recommence, subject to any local tier restrictions, late February 2021).
+(Please note that during any period of National Lockdown, only essential contractors will be permitted access to the school site.
+Visits for prospective parents and existing parents are recommencing in the Summer Term 2021 in line with the government's relaxations in restrictions from 12th April).

-Visitors may only come into the school by prior appointment and provided that they:
+From the start of the Summer Term 2021 (19th April), visitors may come into the school by prior appointment and provided that they:

 - are fully well